GamesCrafters/GamesmanClassic/doc/build-instructions-windows.md

     - `git@v2.17.0-1` for cloning the repo
     - `vim@8.1.1772-1` for editing code (opinionated & optional)

+#### Optional Dependencies

+If you want to compile games with big integer support, you'll need the GMP library (latest version).

 ### Install `cygwin`

 You can download the `cygwin` installer from the website: https://cygwin.com